Robert-van-Engelen/Forth500/manual.md

     <exponent>          := {E|e|D|d} [ <sign> ] [ <digit> ] [ <digit> ]
     <sign>              := {+|-}
     <digit>             := {0|1|2|3|4|5|6|7|8|9}

-Floating point values are parsed in base 10.
-Floating point values are not parsed if the `BASE` is anything other than `DECIMAL`.
-Exception -13 will be thrown instead, when the unrecognized word is not found in the dictionary.

 If the number of significant digits exceeds 10, then the floating point value is stored in double precision format even when marked with an `e`.
 Digits are